TRUST JIM TO:

 Governor Kelly has committed to improving this system and I support her efforts.

 Over the past five years, the number of foster children in Kansas has risen by 33 percent, and this total is only expected to increase in the coming years.
 This means our hardworking, underappreciated social workers will see their caseloads surge even higher.
 We need to give these folks the resources they need to protect our children while simultaneously increasing the level of oversight to prevent future tragedies from taking place.

 We also have to address the underlying causes of the foster care crisis in Kansas.
 Between 2012 and 2017, the number of Kansas kids removed from their homes due to alcohol and drug abuse increased dramatically – a fact that should remind us that our state ranks 16th in the country for the total number of opioid prescriptions.
 Kansas also has a woeful lack of mental health resources that could help families cope with addiction and behavioral issues.
 This must change.

-Our most vulnerable children should always be our top priority, which is why we need to overhaul our foster care system immediately.
+Our most vulnerable children should always be our top priority, and I’m glad this is a priority of the Kelly administration.

 Make KanCare work for all Kansans

 From the very beginning, KanCare has been marred by problems.
 The rollout of the Kansas Eligibility Enforcement System (which was supposed to drastically increase efficiency in the process of applying for Medicaid) was a mess, and thousands of applications ended up backlogged.
 At one point in 2016, there were more than 10,000 unprocessed applications, and some of the waits lasted up to five months.

 These delays hit our seniors particularly hard, as they’re disproportionately likely to rely on Medicaid.
 And many of them struggle to find care near the end of their lives when their applications are on hold.
 It’s horrendous that Kansas seniors often have to wait many months for health coverage when they should be spending that time with their loved ones.